Friday, March 8, 2019

---Welcome to Friday!
-Here are the weekly collection of thoughts running through my muddled mind, and as always, they come in no particular order!
+--Welcome to Friday and the usual thoughts running through my muddled mind.
+As always, they are in no particular order.

 --Are the Oakland Raiders and Green Bay Packers coming to Mosaic Stadium?
 That is what people are talking about since Sportscage CFL insider and 3DownNation.com's Justin Dunk reported it Monday.
 I don't see it happening.

 Who is going to pay for the revamping of the field?
 Does Mosaic Stadium have holes for the US goalposts to be put in?
 From what I hear, the answer is no. I can't think the CFL would really be happy with this either.
 Unless it is Week 3 of the NFL pre-season when the starters play a majority of the game, this will be a glorified CFL game with no Canadians being mandated.
 Don't get me wrong, I would love to see it and if it happens.
 I will be there.
 However, if you think you are going to see Aaron Rodgers, Devante Adams, Clay Matthews, Derek Carr and, and, and ....well you get my point, you will be sadly mistaken.
 What I do know is there is a major concert coming to Mosaic in August.
 The sooner that gets announced (although I think many of us already know who it is), then this story will probably go away.

 --Some that I speak to think the BC Lions are now the class of the West now that Mike Reilly is there.
 This just in.
 The Calgary Stampeders are still the class of the West.
 Much like the New England Patriots, everyone hates them and wants to write them off, but they still have Bo Levi Mitchell and others that have kept them atop the CFL ladder for years.
 They aren't going anywhere anytime soon.
 Yes, that bothers me as well, but like the Patriots. you can respect them, but you don' t have to like them and in Rider Nation, we don't like them.